auth0/docs/articles/support/index.md

 ### Enterprise Support (with or without Premier Support)

-Customers with an Enterprise subscription plan receive extended support hours for outages, quicker response times, and a Customer Success Manager.
+Customers with an Enterprise Subscription Plan receive extended support hours for outages, quicker response times, and access to the Customer Success Team.

-Please contact the [Auth0 Sales Team](https://auth0.com/?contact=true) if you have specific support requirements or are interested in the Enterprise Support Plan (with or without the Preferred Support option).

 ## Support Channels